hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

      * This is the ID of the account that SHALL receive the airdrop.
      */
     AccountID receiver_id = 3;

     /**
-     * An instant in time when this pending airdrop will expire.<br>
-     * The sender SHALL be automatically charged a renewal fee if this `TokenPendingAirdrop`
-     * is not claimed prior to this instant.<br>
-     * A sender MAY avoid this fee by cancelling this pending airdrop with a `cancelAirdrop`
-     * transaction.<br>
-     * If the sender lacks sufficient HBAR balance to pay the renewal fee, this pending
-     * airdrop SHALL expire, and be subsequently removed.
-     */
-    Timestamp expiration_time = 4;

-    /**
      * A token ID.<br/>